Schoolwide SAT Testing - Frequently Asked Questions

 Students can select up to 3 schools to send their scores to for free.
 If they choose not to send on test day, there will be a fee assessed for sending scores.

 Will my student get lunch that day?

-No, this is a regular school day for students.
-Students will return to their regular schedules after testing.
+No, this is a regular school day for all students.
+Junior students will return to their regular schedules after testing.

 If my student has accommodations, will those be applied to the SAT testing?

 All students that are currently receiving 504 and Special Education services have had their accommodation uploaded to College Board.
 Students will receive an email about their accommodations prior to testing.
 Room assignments for the day of testing will be shared with students one week before testing.

 How will my student know their assigned room testing location for the day of the test?

 Students will be able to view their testing location in the commons area on the morning of the test.